dackst/nayuta/notes.md

   * doesn't appear during the corresponding quest it's listed under, and the phrase "芽吹きの勾玉" only appears in these same two files in the original Japanese.
 Unused dummy text?

 * (N.S.) - I previously removed this because I wanted to avoid [real world references](https://en.wikipedia.org/wiki/Old_Style_and_New_Style_dates), same as how the original translation would sometimes call the surface "Earth."
 However, this one might also serve as a hint that there are at least [two calendar systems](#zemuria-references) currently in use.
+  * the term used here in Japanese is actually [新暦](https://en.wiktionary.org/wiki/%E6%96%B0%E6%9A%A6), which seems to usually refer to the Gregorian calendar, or more literally "New Calendar", as opposed to the "old" traditional Japanese calendar.
+N.S. was once used in the same way, with the "old" calendar being the Julian calendar.

 * Rieseweld - Riese[woerd](https://en.wikipedia.org/wiki/Terp) or some other variation (instead of something deriving from Wald, meaning "forest" when that continent has no forests)
   * apparently there are [some](https://en.wiktionary.org/wiki/wold#English) [derivations](https://en.wiktionary.org/wiki/weald#English) of "wald" that can also denote an *un*forested place